camillonunez1998/DevOps-project/README.md

 Once you have done this your AWS VPC will be ready to host the application.
 In order to do so, follow the steps:
 - Connect through EC2 Instance Connect to the EC2 instance.
-- Pull the latest docker images of the frontend and backend in the home directory.
+- Update the API endpoint in `front-end-nextjs/src/app/page.js`, so that the IP matches the public IP of the EC2 instance.
+- Build and push to DockerHub a new image of the API.
 - Copy the `compose.yaml` file located in this repository in the instance's home directory.
-- Execute `docker-compose up`.
+- Execute `docker compose up -d`.

 Once these steps are completed, the frontend will be active on port 80.
 To access the application, simply navigate to the EC2 instance's public IP address in your web browser.